How to buy the best English wine

 - Grape varieties for EQSW are the grapes they use in the Champagne region of France: (red) pinot noir and pinot meunier (black grapes) and chardonnay (white grapes), plus potentially pinot blanc and pinot gris (the latter is the same grape as pinot grigio).
 Because most of the wine made in the UK is EQSW, pinot noir, pinot meunier and chardonnay top the vine plantings.

-English sparking wine vs champagne – do they taste different?
+English sparkling wine vs champagne – do they taste different?

 Different champagnes taste different, and so do different EQSWs.